nih-niddk-mbs/StochasticGene.jl/docs/src/examples/dwell_time_analysis.md

 # Dwell Time Analysis

+!!! warning "Legacy conceptual example"
+    This page is retained as a conceptual sketch.
+New dwell-time workflows should prefer `dwell_specs` and the current `fit` keyword interface.

 This example demonstrates how to analyze dwell time distributions from live cell imaging data.

 ## Setup